Richardsons Beach camping area

 Honeymoon Bay sites (campsites 46-52)

-These sites are individual, tent-only camping nodes perched upon a granite knoll overlooking Honeymoon Bay.
-The sites are only open over summer holidays and at Easter and require a bit of a walk to the amenities.
-Electric barbecues, picnic tables, non-treated water and toilets are available in this area.
+These sites are individual, tent-only campsites on a granite knoll overlooking Honeymoon Bay.
+The sites are only open over summer holidays and at Easter.

-Freycinet is a Fuel Stove Only area as it is very dry and vulnerable to fire.
-No fires are allowed in the national park.
-Gas and fuel stoves may be used except on days of Total Fire Ban, when no naked flames of any sort, including gas and fuel stoves, are allowed in the open.
-The electric barbecues provided at Ranger Creek and Honeymoon Bay picnic areas can be used for cooking on these days.
+Freycinet is a Fuel Stove Only area as it is very dry and sensitive to fire.
+Gas and fuel stoves can be used except on days of Total Fire Ban.
+On these days no naked flames of any sort can be used, including gas and fuel stoves .
+The electric barbecues at Ranger Creek and Honeymoon Bay picnic areas can be used for cooking on these days.

-Recycling and rubbish bins are provided for campers near the powered sites.
-There is no laundry facilities or black water disposal (the nearest black water dump point is at Bicheno or Swansea).
+Recycling and rubbish bins are found near the powered sites.
+There is no laundry facilities or black water disposal.
+The nearest black water dump point is at Bicheno or Swansea.

 Freycinet Campground Map A4